 Using Launch.prg to Launch your Application

-Launch.prg file is generated into new projects.
+Launch.prg file is generated for new projects.
 This file can be used to quickly launch your Web Connection applications using a number of different start modes.
 Rather than using the traditional

 DO MyAppMain.prg you can use